Sulfite oxidase: Active site and mechanism

 The active site of sulfite oxidase contains the molybdopterin cofactor and supports molybdenum in its highest oxidation state, +6 (Mo^{VI}).
 In the enzyme's oxidized state, molybdenum is coordinated by a cysteine thiolate, the dithiolene group of molybdopterin, and two terminal oxygen atoms (oxos).
 Upon reacting with sulfite, one oxygen atom is transferred to sulfite to produce sulfate, and the molybdenum center is reduced by two electrons to Mo^{IV}.
 Water then displaces sulfate, and the removal of two protons (H^{+}) and two electrons (e^{−}) returns the active site to its original state.
 A key feature of this oxygen atom transfer enzyme is that the oxygen atom being transferred arises from water, not from dioxygen (O_{2}).

 Electrons are passed one at a time from the molybdenum to the heme group which reacts with cytochrome c to reoxidize the enzyme.
 The electrons from this reaction enter the electron transport chain (ETC).

 This reaction is generally the rate limiting reaction.
 Upon reaction of the enzyme with sulfite, it is reduced by 2 electrons.
 The negative potential seen with re-reduction of the enzyme shows the oxidized state is favoured.

 Among the Mo enzyme classes, sulfite oxidase is the most easily oxidized.
 Although under low pH conditions the oxidative reaction become partially rate limiting.

 Deficiency

 Sulfite oxidase is required to metabolize the sulfur-containing amino acids cysteine and methionine in foods.
 Lack of functional sulfite oxidase causes a disease known as sulfite oxidase deficiency.
-This rare but fatal disease causes neurological disorders, mental retardation, physical deformities, the degradation of the brain, and death.
+This rare but fatal disease causes neurological disorders, intellectual disability, physical deformities, the degradation of the brain, and death.
 Reasons for the lack of functional sulfite oxidase include a genetic defect that leads to the absence of a molybdopterin cofactor and point mutations in the enzyme.
 A G473D mutation impairs dimerization and catalysis in human sulfite oxidase.